AnjulGupta12/Basic_Of_Coding/README.md

 77. Input an array & rotatein one position to left.
 12345->23451.
 78. Input an array & rotate in one position to right.
 12345->51234.
 79. Through array print table of 2.
-80. Input twqo dimensional array & display it.
+80. Input two dimensional array & display it.
 81. Input a 2d array & find sum of its elements.
 82. Input a 2d array & copy it into another 2d array.
 83. Input a 2d array & find its transpose.
 84. Input a 2d array & find sum of its rows.
+85. Input a 2d array & find sum of its columns.
+86. Input a 2d array & find sum of its first diagonal.
+87. Input a 2d array & find sum of its backward diagonal.
+88. Input a 2d array & find sum of 2 matrices.
+89. Input a 2d array & find product of 2 matrix.